biometry/PiNNs/README.md

 ## PRELES calibration and prediction

-If you want to use our data files and parameters, you can skip these steps.
+If you want to use our data files, you can skip these steps and download the four listed files from the OSF repository.
 Otherwise: For the PRELES calibration and simulation, run main.R (in *r*).
-This will call install_packages.R, PRELES_predictions.R and conditional_via.R.
+This will call PRELES_predictions.R and conditional_via.R.
 In PRELES_predictions.R, we fit PRELES with BayesianTools (https://github.com/florianhartig/BayesianTools) in, make GPP predictions in all model scenarios, and evaluate them against observations.
 For inference, we run a conditional variable importance analysis in conditional_via.R. **Attention**: PRELES_predictions.R with the default sampling of 50000 per MCMC chain will take hours to run!
 If you want to conduct a test run, reduce sample size strongly.
 Running main.R will create a *results* subfolder in each predictive experiment folder.
-PRELES performances are written to .csv files and saved in *results*, whereas the neural network input data files, merged with PRELES predictions, are saved to *data*.
+PRELES performances are written to .csv files and saved in *results*, whereas the neural network input data files, merged with PRELES predictions, are saved to *data*, **if your flag save_data = TRUE**.

 We create four files in total. hyytiala files will be loaded with the temporal prediction scenario, allsites files will be loaded with the spatial and spatio_temoporal prediction scenario.
 The endings _sparse and _full indicate the data availablity scenario.

 - hyytialaF_full.csv
 - hyytialaF_sparse.csv